-Dap - Design, Viscom,
+DAP - Design, Viscom,

 Dr Alison Gill is a design educator at Western Sydney University in the Bachelor of Design (Visual Communication) and postgraduate studies.
 Alison has developed an interdisciplinary design expertise across a range of media and a capacity to position design in trans-disciplinary problem contexts/settings.
 Her research interests in design philosophy, cultural theory and socio-material studies are evident in publications about sports product advertising, deconstruction fashion, audiences/user practices, and sustainable design education.

-She has several recent co-publications with Abby Mellick Lopes on design, social theories of practice and audiences/user-side practices with a focus on developing approaches for sustainable design education (2011-2015).
+She has several co-publications with Abby Mellick Lopes on design, social theories of practice and audiences/user-side practices with a focus on developing approaches for sustainable design education (2011-2015).
 These are outcomes of an ongoing research project on wear ability in material culture with an increasing focus on repair cultures.
 'On Wearing' is the base-line article for the research project and explores 'wearing' as a multimodal concept that points to enduring products and product-user relationships as positive signs of sustainable practices (Gill and Mellick Lopes, 2011).
 A co-authored journal publication with Mellick Lopes titled 'Recoding Abandoned Products' (2012) analyses the pedagogical setting of a sustainable design project for visual designers learning to shift product value away from disposability and support product life extension.
 A co-article for the Journal of Design Research (2015) critically examines conceptions of use at work in three design disciplines – industrial design, visual communications design and fashion design – and considers how these conceptions might be productively challenged and reoriented by the relational insights of social practice theory for sustainable design education.

 Presentations of this research have been given at design and inter-disciplinary conferences in the UK, US, Cyprus, and the Australian cities of Sydney, Melbourne, Brisbane and Canberra.
-Alison has supervised and examined many honours level projects in design and is currently supervising several postgraduate design research projects on the subjects of Sydney-based graffiti and stencils, urban photography, type design, creative industries in Western Sydney and sustainable fashion and laundering practices.
+Alison has supervised and examined many honours level projects in design and several postgraduate design research projects on the subjects of Sydney-based graffiti and stencils, urban photography, illustration, creative industries in Western Sydney and sustainable fashion and laundering practices.
 Alison has been on the advisory boards of Australian journals such as West, Visual Design Scholarship, as well as The International Journal of the Image and on the research project 'If The Shoe Fits: Footwear, Identity and Transition' at the University of Sheffield (2011-14).
 She frequently reviews articles for international journals, book manuscripts and conference proposals, and assists her postgraduate students to achieve publication.

 Google scholar [https://scholar.google.com.au/citations?user=AkHE_LMAAAAJ&hl=en&oi=ao]